Speech Therapy Wrapping Paper Ideas

 - /th/: Say /th/row as you throw the paper away

-If you are looking for step-by-step learning process for articulation for EVERY sound, flashcards, functional games, and helpful tips, our online home articulation program may be for you.
+If you are looking for step-by-step guide for articulation for multiple sounds, flashcards, functional games, and helpful tips, our online home articulation program may be for you.
 Read about it here!

 Early Developing Language Skills: